 Graduation, Junior, and Sophomore Recitals

-Any music major wishing to do a graduation recital (whether part of a St. Mary’s Project or not) must receive permission of the private instructor and the department chair.
-You must be prepared to present a large part of your program at the jury in the semester before the recital.
+Any Performing Arts major wishing to do a graduation recital (whether part of a St. Mary’s Project or not) must receive permission of the private instructor and the department chair.

-Ms. Babcock will normally accompany graduation recitals, although a student may use someone else.
+Robert Hayes or Rie Moore will normally accompany graduation recitals, although a student may use someone else.
 Splitting recitals among different accompanists is a possibility, but you must have the agreement of all the participating accompanists to do this.
-Ms. Babcock will provide rehearsal time according to a pre-determined schedule.
+The accompanist will provide rehearsal time according to a pre-determined schedule.
 Rehearsals beyond this schedule are to be paid for by you.
 Students performing graduation recitals should read the guidelines on such recitals in the “third assessment” part of the St. Mary’s Project Procedural Guidelines and the section on Accompanists in this handbook.

 Non-graduation and Non-Major Recitals

 In some cases, with permission and consent of the private instructor and the department chair, pre-senior Performing Arts majors or music minors may be permitted to perform a recital.
 In most cases, these will be less than full-length recitals without program notes.
 Expenses for these recitals (accompanists, programs, etc.) will be the students’ responsibility.
 Consult with your private instructor and the department chair for further details.